 I travelled, I taught, I studied; I rebelled, I conformed; I got sick, I got well.
 But always, at the heart of it, the mystery of being a small human in a vast, interpenetrating world.

 I've lived and worked in England, Scotland, Switzerland, Italy, India and Australia.
-I studied art St Martins School of Art, London, and later did a degree in Indian Art & Architecture, carrying out field work in South India at three sacred sites, as well as researching a dissertation entiltled ‘Symbol and Reality: the Embodiment of the Divine in the Sacred Images of India’.
+I studied art at St Martins School of Art, London, and later did a degree at SOAS, London University, in Indian Art & Architecture; carrying out field work in South India at three sacred sites, as well as researching a dissertation entitled ‘Symbol and Reality: the Embodiment of the Divine in the Sacred Images of India’.
 I also have a postgraduate degree in Education, and was an academic writer for ten years, publishing a number of papers exploring the implications of complexity/ dynamic systems theories for research in the Social Sciences.

 I became a full-time image-maker in 2008.
-I am also a dancer and a musician.
+I also move and play music.

-There are far too many images on this site.
-But as I've chosen not to become involved with either commercial galleries or funding bodies, this site is currently the only place where it's possible to get a sense of what I've been doing.
-My images are also available as cards at Summerhall, Cahoots, and in my Etsy shop.
+As I've chosen not to become involved with either commercial galleries or funding bodies, this site is currently the only place where it's possible to see what I've been doing.
+Before Covid my images were available as cards at Summerhall.
+Now you can only buy them at Cahoots in Portobello and in my Etsy shop.